-Passengers are allowed to bring their bicycles only on ferry lines (from Prizna port) but they will have to pay around 50kn (~7€) of additional fee.
+Passengers are allowed to bring their bicycles only on ferry lines (from Prizna port) but they will have to pay around 50kn (~7€) of an additional fee.
 Bicycles on catamaran lines are generally not accepted as there is not enough space.
-If you are traveling off season when there is not many passengers on catamaran lines, the boat crew might allow you to bring your bicycle.
+If you are traveling off-season when there is not many passengers on catamaran lines, the boat crew might allow you to bring your bicycle.

-A: In case of catamaran you can buy ticket for a specific departure.
+In the case of the catamaran, you can buy a ticket for a specific departure.
 If you are taking a car ferry you can buy a ticket for a specific travel date, but not for a specific departure time.

 Passengers are not allowed to bring their pets on catamarans.
-On the car ferries the passengers can bring their pets as long as they don’t take them into the closed areas where passengers are sitting.
+On the car ferries, the passengers can bring their pets as long as they don’t take them into the closed areas where passengers are sitting.